After Huggins' scary moment, No. 12 WVU beats Texas 77-62 - News 12 Now

 MORGANTOWN, W.Va.
-(AP) — After West Virginia coach Bob Huggins dropped to his knees and clutched his chest in a scary moment shortly before halftime, Jevon Carter finished with 24 points to lead the 12th-ranked Mountaineers to a 77-62 win over Texas on Monday night.
+(AP) — Bob Huggins fell to his knees and clutched his chest during a scary moment just before halftime.

+West Virginia players picked up their coach, got him to the bench and made his job easier by maintaining a comfortable lead the rest of the way Monday night.

-Lamont West had a career-high 23 points, helping WVU (22-6, 10-5 Big 12) shake off a slow start and its coach’s frightening fall.
+Jevon Carter had 24 points and Lamont West had a career-high 23, helping the 12th-ranked Mountaineers roll to a 77-62 win over Texas following Huggins’ frightening fall.

-Huggins went down during a timeout just before the half, and his players quickly came to his aid.
-Huggins stood, briefly massaged his chest and stayed on the sideline.
+Huggins went down on the court during a timeout just before the half, and his players quickly came to his aid.
+Huggins stood, briefly massaged his chest and returned to the sideline.

-It wasn’t immediately known whether Huggins received medical attention at halftime, but he returned to coach in the second half.
+Huggins said his defibrillator went off, but he returned to coach in the second half and finished the game.

-ESPN’s Holly Rowe said Huggins told her at halftime that he thought his defibrillator went off.
-A West Virginia basketball spokesman had no immediate comment.
+“It comes out of nowhere,” Huggins said.
+“Well, I guess I got a little lightheaded, which I do when I stand up too fast sometimes.
+A lot of that’s old age, and a lot of it is some of the medication I take.

+“Then, I mean honestly, the defibrillator went off,” Huggins added.
+“But, that’s second time it’s been going off.
+It goes off and what it is, it just shocks your heart back into rhythm.”

 Texas coach Shaka Smart later exchanged well wishes with Huggins.

+Once it was apparent their coach was OK, the Mountaineers continued rolling over the Longhorns.
+West made 6 of 8 tries from 3-point range, helping WVU (22-6, 10-5 Big 12) shake off a slow start.

+“When I’m on the court, I always feel like I’m going to hit a shot,” West said, “but today was just a different feeling.”

-Carter also had 10 rebounds for his third double-double of the season.
+Carter also grabbed 10 rebounds for his third double-double of the season, and Elijah Macon had 10 points.

 Texas started the game on a 12-2 run but trailed 46-32 at halftime.
 Jarrett Allen led the Longhorns (10-18, 4-11) with 17 points.